steipete/steipete.com/_posts/2020-06-3-couldnt-irgen-expression.md

 - ✅ [mixed-mode debug with lldb and -no-serialize-debugging-options](https://gist.github.com/steipete/fb86213fbc7407d6c217277ee2be7ac1)
 - ❌ [Swift-only debug with lldb and -no-serialize-debugging-options](https://gist.github.com/steipete/9eaaa17f552aef875e139a6e2fb9503f)
 - ❌ [Swift-only debug with lldb and -no-serialize-debugging-options, latest toolchain for app](https://gist.github.com/steipete/9eaaa17f552aef875e139a6e2fb9503f)

+## SR-12932

+I filed [SR-12932 - Custom toolchain picks up wrong target based on iOS deployment target](https://bugs.swift.org/browse/SR-12932) and noticed that this can be worked around by raising the iOS Deployment Target to iOS 13.

 This will need further investigation.